jreus/worldbuilding/Guide/guide.md

 </fig>

 ```
-// CONTROL THE VIBRO MOTOR ON PIN 1 USING A BUTTON IN PIN 4
+// CONTROL THE VIBRO MOTOR ON PIN 1 USING A BUTTON/SWITCH IN PIN 0

 void setup() {
   pinMode(1, OUTPUT);
-  pinMode(4, INPUT);    // configure pin 4 to be a digital input
+  pinMode(0, INPUT);    // configure pin 0 to be a digital input
 }

 void loop() {
   int button_value = 0;
-  button_value = digitalRead(4);
+  button_value = digitalRead(0);
   digitalWrite(1, button_value);
   delay(10); // delay for stability
 }